-- 1. The student and their parents decide whether he/she should attend college. - The candidate seeks information about college opportunities.
-Information is available on the college's web site, on Naviance and from the College Fairs, college representatives, college visits, and students now attending colleges. - 3.
+- 1. The student decides whether he/she should attend college. - 2.
+The candidate seeks information about college opportunities.
+Information is available in the Guidance Counseling office and from the College Fairs, college representatives, college visits, and students now attending colleges. - 3.
 The candidate, with the help of the counselor, may go through the process of choosing a college. - 4.
-The candidate applies on -line or on the college's website usually available after August 1. - 5.
-The college supplies such Admission forms as: - a. an application for the student - b. a transcript form for the school - c. a School Report form - d. a form or request for the counselor's, teachers' and general letters of recommendation, if required. - e. financial-aid information - 6.
+The candidate requests application-related forms and any additional information needed from colleges he/she has selected usually available after July 1. - 5.
+The college supplies such Admission forms as: - a. an application form for the student - b. a transcript form for the school - c. a School Report form - d. a form or request for the principal's, teachers' and general letters of recommendation, if required. - e. financial-aid information - 6.
 The candidate provides information to the college about himself/herself on the application form. - 7.
 The school provides information about the candidate to the college: - a.
-Transcript (requested through Naviance by student).
+Transcript (requested in writing to counselor's office by student).
 Allow two weeks for processing. - b.
-Teacher recommendation (by request through Naviance). - 8.
+Teacher recommendation (by request of student).
+Please provide a stamped, addressed envelope for the teacher. - 8.
 The candidate makes sure he/she has taken or will be able to take the tests required usually SAT I or ACT (sometimes SAT II). - 9.
-The student requests testing information be sent to the colleges to which they are applying. - 10.
-The parents provide financial information on the FAFSA after October 1, senior year. - 11.
+The testing agency provides information about the candidate's test performance to the college. - 10.
+The parents provide financial information on the FAFSA after January 1, senior year. - 11.
 The FAFSA provides information about the candidate's financial need to the college. - 12.
-Others ways colleges obtain information about the candidate: - a. admission office interviews - b. alumni representatives - c. employers, ministers, friends of the family, etc. - 13.
+Others provide information to the college about the candidate: - a. admission office interviews - b. alumni representatives - c. employers, ministers, friends of the family, etc. - 13.
 The college collects information from the candidate (#6), the school (#7), the testing agency (#9), the FAFSA (#10), and other sources (#12); operates on that information; and then makes a decision. - 14.
 The college notifies the candidate of its decision. - 15.
 The admitted candidate notifies the colleges of his/her decision.